 “A lot of players probably understood the game better after they had worked with him, so I feel very fortunate to have had him as a coach.
 It did change the way I looked at the game.”

-But what about Hodgson the man?
-Most perceive him as the calm, quiet type who would rarely fly off the handle, shout at his players or get nasty in the dressing room, but was that the case at Viking?
+Hodgson comes across as the type of manager who would rarely fly off the handle, shout at his players or get nasty in the dressing room, but was that the case at Viking?

 “Roy can be a proper English gentlemen, yeah,” Sigurdsson says.
 “If he met your family, he would absolutely melt [their hearts].
 He was quite charming when he wanted to be.